-JAMES A. BUSSEN (1994): Since 1973, his engaging personality and senses of humor and fairness have aided many Chicago gay and lesbian efforts.
-Besides much activity in gay rights lobbying and fundraising, he is a longtime leader of Dignity/Chicago, the organization for lesbian and gay Roman Catholics, and was president of Dignity/USA from 1985 to 1989.
+JAMES A. BUSSEN (1994, now deceased): Beginning in 1973, his engaging personality and senses of humor and fairness aided many Chicago gay and lesbian efforts.
+Besides much activity in gay rights lobbying and fundraising, he was a longtime leader of Dignity/Chicago, the organization for lesbian and gay Roman Catholics, and was president of Dignity/USA from 1985 to 1989.
+Born in 1949, he died on July 6, 2013.